 The status of Forex markets in the late 90s was significantly different from today.

-The Forex markets in the the late 90s were significantly different from the way they are today.
-Back then, the German Deutschmark against the US dollar was one of the big pairs, along with the French Franc versus the US dollar.
+Back then, the German Deutschmark against the US dollar was one of the biggest pairs in all of FX history, along with the French Franc versus the US dollar.

 - The European unit of account

 Instead, they were baskets of certain EC currencies, designed to aid stability in European exchange rates, which is why they didn't change the course of FX history like the introduction of the final Euro currency did.

 Thus, they helped pave the way for the single currency.

 The ECU basket of EC currencies had a slightly different composition to those that would comprise the Euro and ultimately change Forex history as we know it.